EricRHolland/Scientific_Computing_Exercises/README.md

-This is the first exercise for the Freecodecamp.com course entitled:
-"Scientific Computing with Python".
-This exercise is to create a arithmetic calculator that can deal with addition and subtraction.

-I will copy the guidelines in the original readme file to this readme at a later date.
+These exercises are from freeCodeCamp.com.
+These five exercises and the associated lectures are the prerequisites for completing the "Scientific Computing with Python" course.
+Upon completion of the course, the certificate of completion will be located on this repo.